 Many kids lunches need to be eaten right out of their lunch bag without reheating and some can’t be stored in the fridge.
-So if you feel like you’re options are limited, I hope these ideas give you a few more ideas (even if your kids won’t eat every single one of them!).
+So if you feel like your options are limited, I hope these ideas give you a few more ideas (even if your kids won’t eat every single one of them!).
 Each of these can be packed with an ice pack (ideally) or can be served at room temperature if you don’t have the option to send anything reusable.

 TIP: You can always send a plastic baggie of ice or freeze one of the foods in my list at the bottom of this post to help keep the lunch cold as those frozen foods thaw.